Corporate Service Providers

 - We provided support to the client throughout the remediation, wind down and closure process.
 We are currently liquidating the residual business under court supervision with a number of litigation matters and are continuing to engage with regulators and bank leadership.

-- A regulated fund management company, with a large number of corporate and unit trust fund structures which had reached the end of their lives and where there was a shortage of management resource and expertise to conclude the wind downs.
+- A regulated fund management company with a large number of corporate and unit trust fund structures which had reached the end of their lives.
+There was also a shortage of management resources and expertise to conclude the wind downs.

 - We were approached to act as retained liquidators and restructuring advisors to project manage the wind down and liquidation of the portfolio.

 - We reviewed the specific issues relating to each entity or structure and advised the client at each stage of the process on the most efficient means of winding it down.
 This included advice on a range of scenarios involving both solvent and insolvent entities, both with the local management team and with individuals in other parts of the group where necessary.
 We acted as liquidators to numerous Guernsey companies, coordinated liquidation of companies in the BVI and advised the directors on the steps required to terminate the trusts.

 - Following a change of management, a trustee identified certain concerns with historical record keeping and activities within administered trusts.